comment Add Comment

 We’re already seeing the start of the connected home, with products such as automated under floor heating, curtains and music gaining real traction in the consumer world.
 So you may already have an element of “Internet of Things” technology in your own home.
 But this isn’t the intelligent home we’ll come to know in the future.
 In fact, it just skims the surface of the huge potential of house-based technologies.

 Truly intelligent homes are coming, and they will transform our daily lives.
-Industry experts are predicting that the typical intelligent home could contain more than 500 smart devices by 2022.
+Industry experts are predicting that the typical intelligent home could contain more than 500 smart by 2022.

-From healthcare to energy saving, from security to domestic robots, we will need a trusted ecosystem where companies collaborate to make our intelligent house a reality and our lives more comfortable and secure.
+From to energy saving, from security to domestic robots, we will need a trusted ecosystem where companies collaborate to make our intelligent house a reality and our lives more comfortable and secure.

 How will we use these 500 smart devices in the intelligent homes of the future?